stackitcloud/stackit-api-manager-cli/README.md

 To update the API client:

-- get the OpenAPI Spec from the `https://internal-docs.api.stackit.cloud/oas/api-manager`.
+- get the OpenAPI Spec.
 - store OpenAPI Spec in `api/api_manager.openapi.json`.
 - then run: